 I grew up “playing it safe.”
 Playing it safe meant less chance of failure and less chance of embarrassment.
 In my safe zone, I allowed fear to hold me back from doing many things.
-However, as I got older, I started to realize my fears were literally sucking the life and energy out of me.
-And, I was allowing it to take God’s plan and purpose for my life with it.
+However, as I got older, I started to realize these fears were literally sucking the life and energy out of me.
+And, I was allowing fear to take God’s plan and purpose for my life with it.
 I started to see that playing it safe was keeping me trapped more than it was keeping me free.

 Blogging was one of my first significant steps taken to break free from the prison of fear.
 I remember overcoming the hurdle of writing my first post and the moment I was about to hit the publish button.
 In between the pounding beats of my heart, I heard something else.
 I heard the click of the key as the first lock on my prison door sprung open.
 And I heard another lock sprung free the night my husband and I hosted and lead our first couple’s group meeting.

 Moments of accomplishment that felt really great!

 Those taste of freedom allowed me to realize something truly profound.
 I was not satisfied with continuing to live an ordinary life.
 I wanted more and I wanted all God had in His plan for my life.
 Jeremiah 29 :11 says this

 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”